 Calibration in Photone

 As we mentioned in the beginning of this guide, you have to provide your plants with the perfect amount of light for perfect growth.

 The way to do that is by using a light measuring device.
-We recommend downloading our free light meter app Korona instead of wasting money on a dedicated light meter.
+We recommend downloading our free light meter app Photone (previously named Korona) instead of wasting money on a dedicated light meter.

 Photone offers as accurate measurements as any dedicated hardware light meter and is factory calibrated with a JIS C 1609:1993 Class A certified reference meter and reference sensors recalibrated with a quartz halogen lamp traceable to the National Institute of Standards and Technology (NIST).
 Furthermore, Photone even offers an in-app calibration option to ensure maximum accuracy on every individual device if desired.
 However, this is not necessary in almost any case.